ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

     assessments (40).
 There is no make-up work for assessments, and no extra credit, but this policy allows you to make up some credit on future assessments if you miss or do poorly on one.

+    **New!** (March 9) We will also provide these alternate weightings if they improve your assessment grade.
+You don't need to tell us which one you chose, we'll automatically apply the best one for you.

+    - Alternate 1 (applied if, for example, you skip or miss the final)
+        - PA6/9: Better score worth 24 points, worse score worth 10 points
+        - Final worth 8 points
+    - Alternate 2 (useful for demonstrating mastery on the final after having issues/conflicts with PA6/9)
+        - PA6/9: Better score worth 8 points, worse score worth 4 points
+        - Final worth 30 points

 ## Labs and Check-ins